yaodan-zhang/sparse-predictive-tensor/README.md

 581 2018-07-25              15.0          9.652697

 [582 rows x 3 columns]
-Correlation equals 0.48521514609447636.
+Correlation equals 0.48.
 ```

 This correlation demonstrated robustness over time, spanning from 2015 to 2018 across 582 days, with a value just slightly below 0.5.
 However, we noted that the price for this crop remained relatively stable around 8.0.
-Given these observations, we inferred that this crop might be a daily cooking necessity, which is traded frequently with a consistently low price.
-Consequently, concluding that mandi 3 is an influential market would be inappropriate, as all markets may exhibit similar price fluctuations for such an essential crop.
+Given these observations, we inferred that this crop might be a daily necessity, which is traded frequently with a consistently low price.
+Consequently, concluding that market 3 is an influential market would be inappropriate, as all markets may exhibit similar price fluctuations for such an essential crop.

+### 4. Correlations among crops to market correlations
-For our final question, we identified the top 5 traded crops based on trading days and conducted correlations for every pair of them if their intersected trading days exceeded 400.
-This task was completed in `CropCorrelation ()` in `part1.py`.
+We identified the top 5 traded crops based on trading days and conducted correlations for every pair of them if their intersected trading days exceeded 400.
+This task was completed in `CropCorrelation ()` in `explore_data.py`.

 Among the outputed 6 pairs of crops, 1 pair has no correlation, 3 pairs have slightly positive price correlation, 1 pair has slightly negative price correlation, and 1 pair has a strong positve correlation (crop 4 and crop 9) with a Pearson correlation of 0.63.

-## Part II.
-Prediction Models Selection and Evaluation
+## II.
+Predictive Models and Evaluation

 In the second part, we aim to construct imputation models to address the missing values mentioned earlier, facilitating price prediction.
 Following our data exploration insights, we identified that crop prices correlate strongly with categorical traits like mandi location and crop type.
 Consequently, we selected two models, Classification and Regression Trees (CART) and Random Forest regressor (RF), for category-based predictions.
 Another model we chose is Temporal Collaborative Filtering using Probabilistic Tensor Factorization (PTF), which was built on Equation 3.9 of the paper "[Temporal Collaborative Filtering with Bayesian Probabilistic Tensor Factorization](https://www.cs.cmu.edu/~jgc/publication/PublicationPDF/Temporal_Collaborative_Filtering_With_Bayesian_Probabilidtic_Tensor_Factorization.pdf)".
 The reason for choosing PTF is that it deals with time-related sparse data, which perfectly suits our purpose.
 Since markets are commonly sensitive to their previous prices, another model we chose is simply the past mean price of the crops if available; if not, we filled it with the average price of all crops.
 The last model we chose is the Multi-Layer Perceptron regressor, one of the fundamental convolutional neural networks (CNN).